Mark Curtis (British author): Secret Affairs

 In Secret Affairs: Britain's Collusion with Radical Islam, published in 2010, Curtis discusses how "Britain has been colluding with radical Islam for decades", claiming this relationship dates back to the 19th and 20th centuries.
 In the book, Curtis explores British foreign policy in the Muslim world, including the 1953 Iranian coup d'état, Soviet–Afghan War, Kosovo War and Syrian Civil War.
 According to Curtis, British foreign policy in the region "have generally aimed at maintaining in power or installing governments that will promote Western-friendly oil policies."
 In addition, the book also claims the British government has supported efforts to train militants from Fada'iyan-e Islam, Harkat-ul-Mujahideen, the Libyan Islamic Fighting Group, the Kosovo Liberation Army and the Islamic Front.
 The book also explores British involvement in the Soviet–Afghan War, including training and supplying the mujahideen; attempts by the British government to cultivate relations with the Muslim Brotherhood in Egypt after the fall of Hosni Mubarak; the UK's participation in the 2011 military intervention in Libya, and Saudi Arabia–United Kingdom relations.

-Opinions on the BBC

-Curtis finds that BBC news resembles a "straightforward state propaganda organ" that provides "critical support for the [British and Western] elite's promotion of foreign policy", such as the 2003 invasion of Iraq.
-He says this militant nationalism is "not even subtle", and, citing Glasgow university, says BBC News is a chief example of "manufactured production of ideology."